DFE/MONK/doc/source/devel.rst

     These people should be mentioned within your commit message, as described later.

- #. **Get it merged**: If you have a pull request or Issue containing your
+ #. **Get it merged**: If you have a pull request or issue containing your
     problem, your solution, and the commits containing the two Acked-Bys, get one of the maintainers to merge it.

-If you need to change anything on your commits, e.g. to add some ``Acked-by`` lines, it is okay to ``rebase -i`` or ``commit --amend`` your changes on your feature branch or pull request as nobody else is supposed to work on the same feature branch anyway.
+If you need to change anything on your commits, e.g., to add some ``Acked-by`` lines, it is okay to ``rebase -i`` or ``commit --amend`` your changes on your feature branch or pull request as nobody else is supposed to work on the same feature branch anyway.